-Bolivian President Evo Morales has signed into law a controversial bill that nearly doubles the area that can be legally planted with coca crops.
+Bolivian President Evo Morales has signed IGNORE INTO law a controversial bill that nearly doubles the area that can be legally planted with coca crops.

 A total of 22,000 hectares (55,000 acres) can be planted with coca nationwide, compared with 12,000 hectares under previous legislation.